cristianbanarescu/iOS-Development/git.md

     - pointer that refers to the current 'location' in your repo
     - points to a branch reference (HEAD references a branch)
         - branch points to a commit
+    - can be DETACHED > pointing to some commit in particular
     - `refs/heads/` folder from within the `.git` folder will have 1 file for each of your branches.
-Each file will contain a reference to the last commit from that branch
+Each file will contain a reference (commit hash) to the last commit(tip) from that branch
+        - same for `refs/tags`
+    - `refs` folder:
+        - heads
+        - remotes (remote tracking branches)
+        - tags
     - ex: opening `refs/heads/main` will show you the last commit from the `main` branch

     ![refsHeadsMain](./resources/refs-heads-main.png)